by Richard J. Schubert, Esq.

 Richard J. Schubert, a partner in the Pittsburgh law firm of Lydon & Schubert, P.C., is President of the Pennsylvania Trial Lawyers Association.

-On Tuesday, March 9, 2004, the Pennsylvania Senate is expected to debate and vote on a constitutional amendment that could limit the compensation even the most seriously injured victims receive in every civil lawsuit.
+On March 9, 2004, the Pennsylvania state Senate is expected to vote on a constitutional amendment that could be used to limit fair compensation in every civil lawsuit, including auto accidents, product liability, medical malpractice and even environmental pollution.

 PROUD TO BE A PENNSYLVANIA TRIAL LAWYER!